 Sweetbread Purchasing Considerations

-Fresh sweetbreads should be slightly wet and surrounded with a slick membrane.
+Fresh sweetbreads should be slightly moist and covered with a slick membrane.
 Choose sweetbreads which are white-pink, plump and firm.
 Sweetbreads from older animals will be redder than ones from young animals.
 Veal, young calf and beef sweetbreads are generally available from your beef vendor or in specialty meat markets year-round, but lamb and pork sweetbreads usually require a special order.
 Since sweetbreads are organ meats they are very perishable and need to be cooked within 24 hours of purchase for best results.
-Freezing is not an option — they are far too delicate and their signature texture would be ruined.
+Freezing is not an option — they are much too delicate and their signature texture would be ruined.

 Sweetbread Cookbook Resources